mcuntz/pyjams/README.rst

    * - gridcellarea
      - Area of grid cells on Earth
    * - infonetcdf
-     - Extract information from netCDF file
+     - Extract information from netCDF file, same as `ncinfo`
    * - int2roman
      - Integer to Roman numeral conversion
    * - kernel_regression